leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/24.1.0/usermanual-econnect-m3-part-1.md

 ## Prerequisites

-- From Magento v2.4.4 with PHP v8.1, the following setting must be set to 'Yes' in order to make successful connection with the Infor ION API.
+- From Magento v2.4.4 with PHP v8.1, the following setting must be set to 'Yes' to make a successful connection with the Infor ION API.

 	![oAuth Access Token](../../../../ecommerce/images/econnect-user-manual-ion-part1/access_token_setting.png)

 ## **New in this Version**

-- Implemented not to create unwanted customers with different email ID’s (i.e. [ERPnumber@someone.com](mailto:ERPnumber@someone.com))
+- Configuration was implemented under "Customer Addition/Synchronization" to restrict customer creation with different Emai IDs (i.e. [ERPnumber@someone.com](mailto: ERPnumber@someone.com))
-- Navigate to Leanswift -> Econnect ION -> Configuration -> Switch to required Website -> Customer Addition and Synchronization.
+- Navigate to Leanswift -> Econnect ION -> Configuration -> Switch to the required Website -> Customer Addition and Synchronization.
-- If configuration is set to “YES” the customer creation will be skipped.
+- If a configuration is set to “YES” the customer creation will be skipped.
 When the email ID is not provided.
-- Once the email address is given for customer in M3 it will generate a BOD and the customer will reflect in Customer Page in Magento.
+- Once the email address is given to the customer in M3 it will generate a BOD and the customer will reflect in the Customer Page in Magento.
-- If configuration is set to "NO” the customer will be created with unwanted mail address like "[ERPnumber@someone.com](mailto:ERPnumber@someone.com)"
+- If the configuration is set to "NO” the customer will be created with an anonymous mail address like "[ERPnumber@someone.com](mailto: ERPnumber@someone.com)"

 ![skip account creation without email](../../../../ecommerce/images/econnect-user-manual-ion-part1/skip-account-creation-without-email.png)

-- Display temporary and final order number in admin order view page.
+- The admin order view page displays the ERP temporary and final order numbers.

    ![display temporary and final order number](../../../../ecommerce/images/econnect-user-manual-ion-part1/temp-and-final-order-number.png)